fergonco/fergonco.github.io/_drafts/doing-react-without-learning.md

-☐ Format the hourly log
-☐ Evaluate the memory leak with a production build (better on the project with MUItables).
-☐ Spellcheck
-☐ Proofread
+☐ Try to embed the application on each step of the tutorial?
 ☐ Publish

-# The minimum you need to know to build a React application
+# The minimum you need to know in order to build a React application

-Recently I had to build a React interface with a bit of a time pressure so I decided to build it "without learning React".
-Normally I read the documentation of the tools I work with but in this case it will be different: I will search for the different aspects of React in response to what I need to build a specific application.
-As a result, what I learned is "the minimum you need to know to build a React application".
+Recently I had to build a small React interface with a bit of a time pressure so I decided to build it "without learning React".
+Normally I read the documentation of the tools I work with but in this case it will be different: I will search for the different aspects of React as I need them in order to build the application.
+As a result, what I learned is "the minimum you need in order to know to build a React application".
 Let's go.

-The application will be two tabs, each one showing a table that is populated in response to an asynchronous query.
+The application will be two tabs, each one showing a counter that is populated in response to a (faked) asynchronous query.
 [Like this](/react-post/index.html).

-The whole interface took 8 hours to build.
-Hopefuly this post can save you that time!
+The whole thing took 8 hours to build.
+Hopefully this post can save you that time!

 The post is organized this way: